A perspective on ab initio modeling of polaritonic chemistry: The role of non-equilibrium effects and quantum collectivity: State-of-the-art theoretical description of polaritonic chemistry

-In any case, while this simple model is inspired by \textit{ab initio} simulations that are in good agreement with experiment, we cannot further substantiate whether or not the approximations and assumptions involved are sufficient to capture all the experimentally observed effects.
-However, the proposed approach depicts that one can potentially realize the elusive resonance conditions for polaritonic reaction rates even in a simple semi-classical CBO perspective, unless electron tunneling becomes dominant (e.g. Ref. \citenum{galego2019cavity}).
-Moreover, our argument is in line with recently reported MD simulations that suggest a cavity enhanced relaxation rate (energy transfer) for selected, artificially heated molecules, which seems to affect mostly the tail of the energy-distribution, i.e. molecules that are likely to undergo a chemical reaction.\cite{li2021collective} Overall, we think that the introduced model can serve as a computationally feasible starting point for further investigations into the origin and microscopic mechanism of photon-modified chemistry, which might pave the way towards the development of non-equilibrium reaction rate models that account for polaritonic resonance effects.
+In any case, while this simple model is inspired by \textit{ab initio} simulations that are in good agreement with experiment,\cite{schafer2021shining} we cannot further substantiate whether or not the approximations and assumptions involved are sufficient to capture all the experimentally observed effects.
+For this, we particularly lack a detailed understanding of the thermal field fluctuations strongly coupled to matter, which are a crucial ingredient that eventually determines the exact non-canonical nature of the nuclear motion.
+However, the proposed simple model already depicts that one can potentially realize the elusive resonance conditions for polaritonic reaction rates even in a simple semi-classical CBO perspective, unless tunneling becomes dominant (e.g. Ref. \citenum{galego2019cavity}).
+Moreover, our argument is in line with recently reported MD simulations that suggest a cavity enhanced relaxation rate (energy transfer) for selected, artificially heated molecules, which seems to affect mostly the tail of the energy-distribution, i.e. molecules that are likely to undergo a chemical reaction.\cite{li2021collective} Overall, we think that the introduced model (based on \textit{ab initio} modelling) can serve as a computationally feasible starting point for further investigations on realistic chemical systems (e.g. involving explicit solvent molecules).
+It will help to unravel the origin and microscopic mechanism of photon-modified chemistry, which might pave the way towards the development of non-equilibrium reaction rate models that account for polaritonic resonance effects.